jeanslack/Videomass/Pages/Toolbar/Duration.md

 ----------------

 ### _IMPORTANT NOTES:_
-The Duration tool, when set, generates a parameter that is extended globally, ie in all conversion processes with the _Presets Manager_, _Video Conversions_, _Audio Conversions_ and _playback_ interfaces.
+When set, the Duration tool generates a parameter that is extended globally, ie in all used conversion processes with the _Presets Manager_, _Video Conversions_, _Audio Conversions_, _playback_, _audio normalization_, _images extraction_, etc.
 Keeping this principle in mind, it is possible to enable or disable this instrument as needed.

 ----------------